stdBy

 The column(s) by which to group data.

-• "X", "Y" will output the standard deviation of each group designated from the X and Y columns.
+• "X", "Y" will output the sample standard deviation of each group designated from the X and Y columns.

 groupByColumnsCollection<String>